quii/go-specs-greet/README.md

 ![Riya and myself talking about separating concerns in our tests](https://i.imgur.com/bbG6z57.png)

 This stems from not applying well-established and practised engineering habits written by the authors mentioned above.
-You can't write acceptance tests just like you write unit tests; they require more thought and different practices.
+You can't write acceptance tests like unit tests; they require more thought and different practices.

 ## Anatomy of good acceptance tests

-If we want to have acceptance tests that only change when we change behaviour and not implementation detail, it stands to reason that we need to separate those concerns.
+If we want acceptance tests that only change when we change behaviour and not an implementation detail, it stands to reason that we need to separate those concerns.

 ### On types of complexity